 This is a big one.
 We often focus so much on the brush itself that we forget its home: the holder.
 A poorly designed caddy without any ventilation is a recipe for disaster.
 It traps water at the bottom, creating a swampy environment where mold and bacteria can thrive.
 Not only is that unhygienic, but it also means you’re dipping your brush back into dirty water every time you use it.
 Look for a holder with ventilation slots or a drip tray that allows air to circulate and water to evaporate.
 This simple feature keeps your brush dry and clean between uses, which makes a huge difference in your bathroom's overall hygiene.

-Mistake #2: Choosing a Flimsy Material
+Mistake #2: Picking a Flimsy Material

 When you’re faced with a wall of options, it can be tempting to just grab the cheapest brush and call it a day.
 But the material and build quality really do matter.
 A flimsy brush with soft, weak bristles won’t have the power to scrub away tough stains or get under the rim effectively.
 You need a tool with sturdy bristles that can really scrub, a comfortable handle that gives you a good grip, and a shape designed to reach every corner.
 Investing a little more in one of our durable brushes means you get better cleaning power and a tool that will last much longer, saving you frustration in the long run.